-1. Tanks shall be designed as flow-through systems with manholes in line to promote sediment removal and facilitate maintenance.
+1. Tanks shall be designed as flow-through systems (i.e., a system where inflows are routed through the storage facility before discharge through the flow restrictor) with manholes in line to promote sediment removal and facilitate maintenance.

-Exception: Tanks may be designed as back-up systems if preceded by water quality facilities since little sediment should reach the inlet/control structure and low head losses can be expected because of the proximity of the inlet/control structure to the tank.
+Exception: Tanks may be designed as back-up systems (i.e., a system where inflows are routed through the control structure before entering the facility; they are "backed-up" into the facility by the flow restrictor) if preceded by water quality Retention BMPs or Biofiltration BMPs sized to meet the Stormwater Design Volume or Flow, since little sediment should reach the inlet/control structure and low head losses can be expected because of the proximity of the inlet/control structure to the tank.

 - 2. Detention vaults shall be designed as flow-through systems with bottoms level (longitudinally) or sloped toward the inlet to facilitate sediment removal.
 Distance between the inlet and outlet shall be maximized (as feasible). - 3.
 Control and access manholes shall have additional ladder rungs to allow ready access to all tank access pipes when the catch basin sump is filled with water. - 4.
 Use of galvanized materials should be avoided.
 Where other metals, such as aluminum, stainless steel, or plastics are available, they shall be used.
 If these materials are not available, asphalt coated galvanized materials may then be used.
+Aluminized Steel (AASHTO M274), aluminum (AASHTO M197), polymer coated steel (AASHTO M245), steel-reinforced polyethylene (ASTM F2562), or HDPE (AASHTO M294) pipe are acceptable materials.